 "Oh…" she said, her voice rather soft.
 "Hello.
 Your hair is dripping wet, you know."

-"Yes," he replied absently, suddenly finding it difficult see beyond anything but her, though he tried to shrug it off.
+"Yes," he replied absently, suddenly finding it difficult to see anything but her, though he tried to shrug it off.
 "The rain.
 How"-

 "I'm sorry for leaving you in the rain like that," she cut in, a blush creeping reluctantly onto her cheeks.